uyuni-project/uyuni-rfc/accepted/00060-hub-general.md

     * Same order of importance defined above
     * Synchronization has to be atomic
     * Synchronization has to be doable via a storage media instead of a network for certain network-constrained environments (defense, China)
-    * Nice-to-have: avoid the download of content from the Hub if it is faster to retrieve it from SCC
+    * Nice-to-have: avoid the download of content from the Hub if it is faster to retrieve it from other locations (SCC, SMT...)
     * Nice-to-have: on-demand downloading from the Hub should be considered (Proxy/Squid model)
-  * [Uyuni for Retail extension](https://github.com/uyuni-project/retail) is updated not to require a Proxy
+  * [Uyuni for Retail extension](https://github.com/uyuni-project/retail) is updated so that either Uyuni Servers or some third-party components can provide services currently made available by the Retail Branch Server
   * Administration of Servers is simplified.
 In order of importance:
     * automatic application of schema upgrades
     * automatic creation of bootstrap repos
-    * Servers do not need to connect to SCC or any external repo
+    * Servers do not need to connect to SCC or any external repo (provided they are connected to the Hub)
     * Server/Hub GUI alert when updates are available for the Server/Hub itself
     * installation of Servers is automated via Salt
     * in principle any Server configuration can also be done via Salt (eg. creation of pillar stores, users, groups...)
     * default DB backup via Taskomatic
-  * Hub implements UIs to act on Servers
+  * Hub implements UIs to act on clients
   * Optionally centralized definition of users and permissions

 ### Non-functional requirements